 Inherent in the development of each student is the opportunity to learn leadership skills and to participate in campus activities.
-The Office of University Events and Student Programs, located in Marian Hall, provides students with a wide range of opportunities to participate in social, political service, and educational organizations, including the Student Government Association and the Campus Activities Board.
+The Student Life office, located in the Student Engagement Center, provides students with a wide range of opportunities to participate in social, political service, and educational organizations, including the Student Government Association and the Campus Activities Board.

-Graduate students are invited to join and create student organizations.
-We currently have a MBA Association and a Doctoral Student Association.
+Graduate students are invited to create student organizations or join currently active clubs, including the Business Club and the Doctoral Student Association.
 Graduate students are also invited to join any of the existing student organizations, including Greek Letter organizations.
 Information can be found on our website or by calling 210-829-6034.
 There may also be opportunities for Graduate Assistant positions including Student Center Manager, Greek Life Coordinator, or Student Organizations Coordinator http://uiw.edu/ministry/